Connection Without Conversation

 Small routines.

-You realize pretty quickly how much communication happens without language at all.
+You begin to realize how much communication happens without language at all.

-What mattered most to me wasn’t feeling heroic.
+What mattered most to me wasn't feeling generous.

-It was learning how to exist humbly inside unfamiliar situations without centering myself in them constantly.
+It was learning how to exist humbly inside someone else's world without constantly making myself the center of the experience.

-But I did leave more aware of my own limitations.
+I left more aware of my own limitations.

 More patient.